dylanfuelx/youtube-query-service/readme.md

 Enable the YouTube and Google Sheets API's via Google's Dev console.
 Then download the client_secret.json and replace the version in this repo with your fancy new keys.

 You will also need to replace the YouTube API key in services/youtube_query.py with an API key you make in the Google console as well.

+## Running on VM

+### Updating Write access for the temp file

+After getting the app up and running, you will need to change the access to the upload/tmp_file.csv file as follows:
+`sudo chmod 777 upload/tmp_file.csv`

+### Restarting the service

+The server is set up to run the python script as a service.
+To restart the python script after an update, run:
+`sudo service youtube-query-service restart`